Eskuero/nino/README.md

 Per project specific we have the following settings:
 - **Signal-Android** project it would always force building of the app using the assemblePlayRelease and assembleWebsiteRelease tasks, in that order.
 - **Conversations** project it would attempt the assembleConversationsFreeSystemRelease task and sign it with the key "another" inside the store "otherkey" (keystore.jks)
-- **vlc-android** project it would use all the default values except that it will run the script named "entrypoint-syncall" from project's folder before executing any gradle task.
 - **ghost-project** project will never build
 ```
 [default]